Maximum entropy states of collisionless positron-electron plasma in a dipole magnetic field: Introduction

 The target parameters for a laboratory positron-electron plasma are expected to ensure a high-degree of stability not seen in standard ion-electron plasmas \cite{Helander2014,Helander2016}.
 In such confinement regime, the gyroradius $r_{c}=mv_{\perp}/\abs{q}B$ is smaller than the Debye length $\lambda_D=\lr{\epsilon_0 k_BT/2ne^2}^{1/2}$, which is smaller than the system size $R$, i.e. $r_c<<\lambda_{D}<<R$.
 Here, $m$ denotes the particle mass, $v_{\perp}$ the velocity perpendicular to the magnetic field $\bol{B}$, $q$ the electric charge, $B$ the modulus of the magnetic field, $\epsilon_0$ the vacuum permittivity, $k_B$ the Boltzmann constant, $T$ the temperature, $n$ the spatial density, and $e=\abs{q}$.
 For a positron-electron plasma with $B\sim 1\, T$, $n\sim 10^{12}\, m^{-3}$, $k_B T\sim 10\, eV$, and $R\sim 1 \,m$, one obtains $r_c\sim 10^{-5}\,m$ and $\lambda_D\sim 2\,10^{-2}\,m$.
 Furthermore, the plasma parameter $\Lambda=4\pi n\lambda_D^3=(1/4\sqrt{2\pi})\lr{r_d/r_C}^{3/2}\sim 10^8>>1$ is large, implying that the typical distance among particles $r_{d}=n^{-1/3}\sim 10^{-4}\,m$ is much larger than the distance $r_{C}=e^2/4\pi\epsilon_0 k_BT\sim 10^{-10}\,m$ at which the Coulomb energy becomes comparable with the average kinetic energy.
 This makes the system weakly coupled, and diffusive (entropy maximizing) processes are dominated by collective electromagnetic fluctuations rather than localized Coulomb collisions.

 At present, we are developing a positron-electron plasma trap based on a dipole magnetic field generated by a levitated superconducting coil operating in the plasma regime described above.
 This requires a preemptive analysis of the achievable plasma confinement.
-The aim of this study is thus to explore the nature of thermal equilibria that are self-organized by the plasma, and to assess the degree of confinement of both species.
+The aim of this study is thus to explore the nature of maximum entropy states that are self-organized by the plasma, and to assess the degree of confinement of both species.
+In this context, a maximum entropy state is defined as the distribution function of largest entropy that is compatible with the macroscopic constraints affecting the system, such as conservation of total particle number, total energy, or total magnetic moment.
+Since a positron-electron system is formally analogous to any two-species plasma, such as an ion-electron plasma, thermal equilibria in a positron-electron plasma can be inferred from those of a two-species plasma.
+It is therefore important to stress that the core issue examined in the present paper is not the study of two-species thermal equilibria, which is an established matter, but the elucidation of the effect of the conservation of adiabatic invariants on self-organized maximum entropy states in two-species plasmas, a problem that is not discussed in the literature.

+Once built, the positron-electron plasma trap will be used to study both waves and transport phenomena, which are expected to be in the $1\,kHz$ and $1\,Hz$ frequency range respectively based on previous experimental data from the RT-1 device \cite{YosPRL}.
+Hence, we aim at achieving confinement on time scales $\tau_c$ of the order of $1\,s$.
+Since in the present setting the Coulomb scattering frequency is of the order $\nu_C\sim 1\,Hz$, the plasma is expected to be quite collisionless, while the main mechanism increasing the entropy of the system is given by collective electromagnetic fluctuations.
+Hence, we shall develop the theory by assuming that Coulomb collisions can be neglected.

+It should be emphasized that accumulating $10^{11}$-$10^{12}$ positrons in a volume $\Omega\sim 1\,m^{3}$ requires the development of positron accumulation and injection technologies.
+In the present trap design, positrons will be produced by a $10\,eV$ pulsed positron source located at The National Institute of Advanced Industrial Science \cite{Higaki2}, and progressively accumulated into a buffer-gas trap until a total positron number $N_p\sim 10^{11}$ is reached.
+The positrons will then be released into the dipole trap over a time interval of $10\,\mu s$, reaching a particle density in the target range $10^{11}$-$10^{12}\,m^{-3}$.
+Efficient injection schemes are also being developed to minimize losses at the injection phase.

+In addition to the technological hurdles listed above, other factors, such as particle loss associated with turbulent transport and plasma instability, may affect the quality of confinement.
+These aspects, which have been investigated in dipole geometry within the frameworks of MHD and gyrokinetics (see e.g. \cite{Garnier,Kesner,Kobayashi}), will not be addressed in the present paper, since its scope is limited at establishing the existence of stable maximum entropy equilibria toward which the positron-electron plasma is expected to converge under ideal conditions.